 While this document attempts to cover a wide variety of legislative issues that may impact the District, it is not comprehensive, complete or final.
 Throughout the state and federal legislative sessions, the District will review and act on various proposed policies and state or federal budget items.
-In instances where time is so short that neither the full Board, nor LFPAC, can be convened to consider a particular legislative position, the General Manager will take action through Board Policy 1.11 utilizing appropriate due diligence and consideration of public sensitivity, which may include consultation with the Board President.
+In instances where time is so short that neither the full Board, nor LFPAC, can be convened to consider a particular legislative position, the General Manager will take action and report back to the Board through Board Policy 1.11 utilizing appropriate due diligence and consideration of public sensitivity, which may include consultation with the Board President.